luraess/geo-hpc-course/README.md

 The course material contains some ready-to-run _example_ scripts, draft _tmp_ scripts to be complete as tasks during the course and their corresponding _solution_ scripts.

 #### example scripts
-The active working directory for the course will be [/scripts/](/scripts/), that contains the example scripts and the _tmp_ scripts to be worked on.
+The active working directory for the course will be [/scripts/](/scripts/), that contains the example scripts and the _tmp_ scripts to work on.

 #### solution scripts
-All _tmp_ scripts have the corresponding solution scripts located in [/solutions/](/solutions/)
+All _tmp_ scripts have their corresponding solution scripts located in [/solutions/](/solutions/)

 ## Getting started
 If it applies, follow the instructions provided on the course's private channel.

 #### Julia quick start
 In general, clone this repo (or download it otherwise) to run the example [/scripts/](/scripts/) and access the draft [/scripts/](/scripts/) to be completed during the course.
-Solution or "cheat-sheets" can be found in the [/solutions/](/solutions/) folder.
-The examples rely on 3 main Julia modules, `Plots.jl`, `PyPlot.jl` and `CUDA.jl`.
+Solutions or "cheat-sheets" can be found in the [/solutions/](/solutions/) folder.
+The examples rely on 3 main Julia modules, `Plots.jl` (and `PyPlot.jl`) and `CUDA.jl`.
 The XPU example requires [ParallelStencil.jl] to be installed.
+The MPI examples require `MPI.jl` to be installed and the multi-XPU scripts rquire [ImplicitGlobalGrid.jl].

 There are two ways of executing a Julia script, from the Julia command window known as the [Julia REPL], or from the terminal shell directly.
+The MPI and multi-XPU examples need to be executed from the terminal shell.

 To run Julia interactively, start Julia from the shell (or Terminal).
 Go to the `geo-hpc-course` folder.
 Then start Julia appending the `--project` flag to gain access to the required modules:
 ```sh